UCL/STIR/examples/src/README.txt

 	model)

 demo_obj_fun.par
-	An example parameter file for demo4.cxx, used to compute the objective function value of an image and perform some iterative gradient ascent updates.
+	An example parameter file for demo_obj_fun.cxx, used to compute the objective function value of an image and perform some iterative gradient ascent updates.